notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 });
 ```

 This creates a Redux store.
-In order to create the store we need to pass a reducer function to the `configureStore` API.
-We will be creating the reducer function in the next step.
+In order to create a store we need to pass a reducer function to the `configureStore` function.
+We will be adding the reducer function in the next step.
+The reducer is still empty.
+We will be adding the reducer in the next step.

 ### Provide the Store to the App

 Go to `App.tsx` and import the `Provider` component from `react-redux`.
 Wrap the `SafeAreaProvider` component with the `Provider` component.
+We need to also import our store that we created in our last step.
 Pass the `store` prop to the `Provider` component.

 ```tsx
 import { store } from './store'